How to Install GCC on Linux Mint 22, 21 or 20

 gcc hello.c -o hello

-Here, gcc is the command to run the GCC compiler, hello.c is the name of the file you want to compile, and -o hello specifies the name of the output file; in this case, hello.
+Here, gcc is the command to run the GCC compiler, hello.c is the file name you want to compile, and -o hello specifies the name of the output file; in this case, hello.

 Finally, let’s execute the compiled program.
 This is done by entering the following command: